Selection

 coronal, sagittal, or transverse images, but not a mixture.
 It is necessary that each image be specified

 in relationship to some common coordinate system.
-The Dicom standard requires this for all images in the same
+The Dicom standard requires this for all

-stackable to form a three dimensional model of the patient.
-Normally you would only pull the images from
+are here considered stackable to form a three dimensional model of the

-a single series.
-However, the
+images from a single series.
+However,

-capability is provided to pull images together from anywhere, as might be the
+the capability is provided to pull images together from anywhere, as might be

-case if a body technique changed to a head technique when the head is
+the case if a body technique changed to a head technique when the head is

 encountered.
 However, the head images